hawic2t/hawic2t/README.md

 I started my cyber security journey in 2021 on the forefront before the industry boom in Australia.
 Thanks to the US connections from Cybrary and Grant Collins' Cyber Academy and my studies at Melbourne Institute of TAFE in cyber security and networking.

-I was inspired to move from project management to the cyber security field where I'm constantly challenged to grow and evolve on a daily basis.
+I got into the cyber security field, as at it's core: it's about protecting people, information and assets and I relish in being constantly challenged to grow and evolve on a daily basis.
+And you get to do it as a team sport!

 - 💻: **Motto:** _Cyber security isn't just an industry, it's a way of life._